All Episodes

 Obama has not misled anybody in public.

-Mr. Snerdley, have you ever doubted who the primary targets are beneficiaries of Obama's amnesty plans?
+Mr. Snertley, have you ever doubted who the primary targets are beneficiaries of Obama's amnesty plans?

 Have you ever been confused about who Chuck Schumer and the Democrats are talking about when they talk about amnesty?

-So why in the world are these wizards of smart in Silicon Valley?
+So why in the world are these wizards of SMART in Silicon Valley, how did they get bamboozled and misled into believing that Obama was going to increase immigration from MIT?

 They raised money for this.

-For instance, here it says that the uh Institute of Electrical and Electronics Engineers and technology companies want spouses and children to be excluded from employment-based green card allotments, which would thereby increase availability for other foreign tech workers seeking green cards.
+For instance, here, it says that the Institute of Electrical and Electronics Engineers and technology companies want spouses and children to be excluded from employment-based green card allotments, which would thereby increase availability for other foreign tech workers seeking green cards.

-Well, we're gonna families from all over the world not gonna be able to come here and get together on us.
+Families from all over the world are not going to be able to come here and get together on us.

 Obama doesn't care if his people ever learn to read as long as they can spot the D on a ballot.